Vladyslav8919/La-Fleur/README.md

 # 'La Fleur'
-is a Flower eCommerce store created with React.
+is a Flower eCommerce store built with React

 ### Implemented features: